cron-eu/ContentRepositoryImporter/README.md

 --------------------

-Every dataprovider must extends the ``DataProvider`` abstract class or implements the interface ```DtaProviderInterface```.
+Every dataprovider must extends the ``DataProvider`` abstract class or implements the interface ```DataProviderInterface```.
 Check the source code of the abstract data provider, there's some useful things.

-It's important to update the ```cont``` property when you process data from the external source.
-During the processing, you can decide to skip some data (invalid data, missing value, ...) so we can not use the SQL count feature.

 ```php
 class BasicDataProvider extends DataProvider {